mingyuan-xia/PATDroid/README.md

 ```

 ## History and Philosophy
-PATDroid was part of [AppAudit](http://appaudit.io), which is a security tool that checks if an Android app leaks personal data.
+PATDroid was part of [AppAudit](http://appaudit.io), which is a security tool that checks if an Android app leaks sensitive user data.
 You can find out more details from our [S&P'15 paper](http://www.ieee-security.org/TC/SP2015/papers-archived/6949a899.pdf).
 We make part of AppAudit public to be useful to researchers and developers.
 Overall, we try to make the entire project